 Theatre visits and opportunities

 There are so many opportunities to attend live theatre and review top class performers.
-Recent highlights include Curious Incident of the Dog in the Night Time, The Jungle, The Unreturning, Come From Away, Six the Musical, and a film score Masterclass with the London Philharmonic Orchestra at The Barbican Centre.
+Recent highlights include Curious Incident of the Dog in the Night Time, Groan Ups, The Unreturning, Come From Away, Six the Musical, and a Performing Arts trip to New York.

 Progression to University and Higher Education

 We take great satisfaction in supporting our Sixth Form students into the next stage of their lives.
 We offer advice about pathways in the arts and audition preparation, career advice and a programme of outside speakers who can share their experiences of how to succeed in such a demanding profession.

 Mirrored dance studio with sprung floor, two drama studio spaces with lighting rigs, suite of iMacs, recording studio set up and purpose built music suite.